Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 3. As a first time user, I would like to check out the djs social pages.

    * On the fotter there are links to each of my business social pages which users can check out.
-These contain more videos and more up to date information
+These contain more videos and more up to date information<br>
    ![footer social](/assets/readmeimages/social.PNG "social icons on footer")